Jaffe2718/The-Matrix/README.md

       - [ ] Realise function to tp to Virtual World

 3. Common
+   - [ ] CPUs (to make the space warship)
+      - [x] Define CPU item
+      - [ ] Realise function to make the space warship
-   - [ ] Machines parts (get it by killing robots, to make many things like space warship, APU mecha, etc)
+   - [x] Machines parts (get it by killing robots, to make many things like space warship, APU mecha, etc)
-   - [ ] Energy batteries (to power the machines, APU mecha, etc)
+   - [ ] Energy batteries (to power the space warship)
+      - [ ] Define energy battery item
+      - [ ] Realise function to power the space warship
    - [ ] Laser guns (use Energy batteries to shoot)
    - [ ] Electromagnetic hand grenades (to kill robots)
    - [ ] Raduim Ore (to make energy batteries, etc)